Table of Contents

 Risks Involved

-Like any surgical procedure, bone grafting for dental implants also comes with potential risks, although they are relatively rare.
+Like any surgical procedure, bone grafting for dental implants also carries potential risks, although these are relatively rare.
 These can include infection at the source or graft site, damage to surrounding structures, graft failure, and graft rejection.

 Allergic reactions or rejection are less likely when the patient’s bone is used.
-However, there’s minimal disease transmission or rejection risk if a graft is sourced from a donor or a synthetic material.
-Regardless, dentists and oral surgeons mitigate these risks by following strict sterilization and surgical protocols.
+However, there is minimal risk of disease transmission or rejection if a graft is sourced from a donor or from synthetic material.
+Regardless, dentists and oral surgeons mitigate these risks by following strict sterilisation and surgical protocols.

 Who performs a Bone Graft?